oracle/weblogic-deploy-tooling/documentation/4.0/content/release-notes/_index.md

 - #1592 - Deprecated Verrazzano support.
 - #1598 - Added support for online wallet distribution to managed servers in 14.1.2.
 - #1599 - Added support for the 12.2.1.4 and 14.1.1 January 2024 PSUs.
+- #1605 - Deprecated the Deploy Applications Tool.
+The intention going forward is that users should be able to use the Update Domain Tool, which already does everything that the Deploy Applications Tool does and more.

 #### Bug Fixes
 - #1555 - Fixed issues with creating and discovering `UnixMachine` objects in online mode.